 Correctly understood, Anselm says, the argument of the Proslogion can be summarized as follows:

-- That than which nothing greater can be thought can be thought.
+- That than which a greater cannot be thought can be thought.

-- If that than which nothing greater can be thought can be thought, it exists in reality.
+- If that than which a greater cannot be thought can be thought, it exists in reality.

-- That than which nothing greater can be thought exists in reality.
+- That than which a greater cannot be thought exists in reality.

-Anselm defends (1) by showing how we can form a conception of that than which nothing greater can be thought on the basis of our experience and understanding of those things than which a greater can be thought.
+Anselm defends (1) by showing how we can form a conception of that than which a greater cannot be thought on the basis of our experience and understanding of those things than which a greater can be thought.
 For example,

 it is clear to every reasonable mind that by raising our thoughts from lesser goods to greater goods, we are quite capable of forming an idea of that than which a greater cannot be thought on the basis of that than which a greater can be thought.
 Who, for example, is unable to think . . . that if something that has a beginning and end is good, then something that has a beginning but never ceases to exist is much better?
 And that just as the latter is better than the former, so something that has neither beginning nor end is better still, even if it is always moving from the past through the present into the future?
 And that something that in no way needs or is compelled to change or move is far better even than that, whether any such thing exists in reality or not?
 Can such a thing not be thought?
 Can anything greater than this be thought?
 Or rather, is not this an example of forming an idea of that than which a greater cannot be thought on the basis of those things than which a greater can be thought?
 So there is in fact a way to form an idea of that than which a greater cannot be thought.
 (Anselm's Reply to Gaunilo 8)

-Once we have formed this idea of that than which nothing greater can be thought, Anselm says, we can see that such a being has features that cannot belong to a possible but non-existent object — or, in other words, that (2) is true.
+Once we have formed this idea of that than which a greater cannot be thought, Anselm says, we can see that such a being has features that cannot belong to a possible but non-existent object — or, in other words, that (2) is true.
 For example, a being that is capable of non-existence is less great than a being that exists necessarily.
-If that than which nothing greater can be thought does not exist, it is obviously capable of non-existence; and if it is capable of non-existence, then even if it were to exist, it would not be that than which nothing greater can be thought after all.
-So if that than which nothing greater can be thought can be thought — that is, if it is a possible being — it actually exists.
-(This reading of the argument of the Proslogion is developed at length in Williams and Visser 2009, chapter 5.)
+If that than which a greater cannot be thought does not exist, it is obviously capable of non-existence; and if it is capable of non-existence, then even if it were to exist, it would not be that than which a greater cannot be thought after all.
+So if that than which a greater cannot be thought can be thought — that is, if it is a possible being — it actually exists.
+(This reading of the argument of the Proslogion is developed at length in Visser and Williams 2009, chapter 5.)

 Recall that Anselm's intention in the Proslogion was to offer a single argument that would establish not only the existence of God but also the various attributes that Christians believe God possesses.
 If the argument of chapter 2 proved only the existence of God, leaving the divine attributes to be established piecemeal as in the Monologion, Anselm would consider the Proslogion a failure.
 But in fact the concept of that than which nothing greater can be thought turns out to be marvelously fertile.
 God must, for example, be omnipotent.
 For if he were not, we could conceive of a being greater than he.
 But God is that than which no greater can be thought, so he must be omnipotent.
 Similarly, God must be just, self-existent, invulnerable to suffering, merciful, timelessly eternal, non-physical, non-composite, and so forth.
 For if he lacked any of these qualities, he would be less than the greatest conceivable being, which is impossible.